italiangrid/storm/release-notes/StoRM-v1.11.13.md

     title: Garbage Collector ignore timestamps on cleaning recall tasks
 features:
   - id: STOR-954
     title: StoRM backend should garbage collect requests that are stuck in SRM_IN_PROGRESS for a configurable amount of time
+  - id: STOR-982
+    title: JSON storage usage reporting
 components:
   - name: StoRM Backend
     package: storm-backend-server